amirlogic/programinute/README.md

 This web application allows you to create small programs using a visual codeless interface

-The output is javascript code in an html file.
+The output is javascript code in an html file

 To get started:

-  * Import database
+  * Import database (.sql file)

   * Edit cls/pass.php